Z3NTL3/ProxyBeast/README.md

     #### Build from scratch

     We assume you already have Go and it's toolchains installed.
-If not, follow the steps on this article.
+If not, follow the steps on this page.
     > [Install Go](https://go.dev/doc/installhttps://go.dev/doc/install)

     ##### Clone this repository
-    We use GIT to clone this repo.
-This should download ProxyBeast in the current working folder.
+    We use ``git`` to clone this repo.
+This should download ProxyBeast in the current folder location.

     ```
     git clone https://github.com/Z3NTL3/ProxyBeast
     ```

     ##### Navigate into ProxyBeast workspace
     In the previous step we did install ProxyBeast.
-Now let's navigate into the workspace folder.
+Execute the following to navigate into the folder.
     ```
     cd ProxyBeast
     ```

     ### Building

-    For building, it is essential to first install all dependencies.
-To do so, execute the following.
+    For building, it's important to first, install all the dependencies of ProxyBeast.
+Execute the snippet below to continue.
-    > We assume that you are located in the ProxyBeast workspace, as of the previous step.
+    > We assume that you are located in the ProxyBeast workspace (better said, projects folder), as of the previous step.
     ```
     go get .
     ```